adithyarao3103/Lagrangian-Solver/readme.md

 from lagrangian import solver, pprint import sympy

+"""
-# Example: Simple Harmonic Oscillator, the Lagrangian function argument MUST be of the format (q1, q2, ..., dq1, dq2, ...) even if the coordinates are not used
+Example: Simple Harmonic Oscillator
+The Lagrangian function's argument MUST be of the format (q1, q2, ..., dq1, dq2, ...)
+even if the coordinates are not used
+"""

 def harmonic_oscillator(q, dq):
     m = sympy.Symbol('m')
     k = sympy.Symbol('k')